Elisabeth R. Finch

-Elisabeth R. Finch is an American television writer best known for her work on the series True Blood and Grey's Anatomy.
-Finch gained public attention for her abrupt resignation from Grey's Anatomy, which was reportedly prompted by an investigation into a series of lies that she told about her personal and medical history.
+Elisabeth R. Finch (born March 1978) is an American television writer best known for her work on the series True Blood and Grey's Anatomy.

+Finch gained public notoriety for her abrupt resignation from Grey's Anatomy, which was prompted by an investigation into a series of lies that she told about her personal and medical history.

 Career

 Finch began her career by writing a short film entitled Looking for My Brother, released in 2006.
 She was then hired as a writers' assistant on True Blood in 2008.
 She worked on True Blood until 2010 and was credited as a writers' assistant on 17 episodes, as an assistant to writers on five episodes, and as a writer on three episodes.

-She wrote two episodes for the first and only series of No Ordinary Family, which aired on ABC from 2010-2011.
+She wrote two episodes for the first and only season of No Ordinary Family, which aired on ABC from 2010 to 2011.
 In 2012 she began working on The Vampire Diaries and was credited as a story writer on six episodes, story editor on two episodes, and executive story editor on 15 episodes.
 Coworkers reportedly gave her the nickname "Vampire Girl" as a joke referencing the niche she had established working on True Blood and The Vampire Diaries during her early career.

 In 2015, Finch began working on Grey's Anatomy as a writer and producer.
-She wrote 13 episodes and produced a total of 172 episodes before her departure from the series.
+She wrote 13 episodes and produced a total of 172 episodes before she departed from the series.
 Finch was also a guest actor in the Grey's Anatomy season 15 episode "Silent All These Years", in which she played the role of Nurse Elisabeth.
-Finch was offered a position in the writer's room at Grey's Anatomy following the publication of a piece that she had written for Elle Magazine in 2014 about her diagnosis with chondrosarcoma and her experience working as a television writer while undergoing cancer treatments.
-It has been reported that the chondrosarcoma diagnosis and subsequent story arc of the character Dr. Catherine Avery, played by Debbie Allen, was inspired by Finch's alleged medical history.
+Finch was offered a position in the writers' room at Grey's Anatomy following the publication of a piece that she had written for Elle in 2014 about her diagnosis with chondrosarcoma and her experience working as a television writer while undergoing cancer treatments.
+It has been reported that the chondrosarcoma diagnosis and subsequent story arc of the character Dr. Catherine Avery, played by Debbie Allen, was inspired by Finch's supposed medical history.